CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 The `Storage` component has the following functions:

-* can save `UserPref` objects in json format and read it back.
+* saves `UserPref` objects in json format and reads it back.
-* can save the Agendum data in xml format and read it back.
+* saves the Agendum data in xml format and reads it back.

 Other components such as `Model` require the functionalities defined inside the `Storage` component in order to save task data and user preferences to the hard disk.
 The `Storage` component uses the *Facade* design pattern.
 Components such as `ModelManager` access storage sub-components through `StorageManager` which will then redirect method calls to its internal component such as `JsonUserPrefsStorage` and `XmlToDoListStorage`. `Storage` also shields the internal details of its components, such as the implementation of `XmlToDoListStorage`, from external classes.